 What is Lou Gehrig’s Disease (ALS)?

 Amyotrophic Lateral Sclerosis (ALS) is commonly known as Lou Gehrig’s disease.
-It is sometimes referred to as Motor Neurone Disease (MND).
-It is a disorder of the motor neurons and leads to muscle spasticity and atrophy, difficulty speaking and swallowing, trouble with breathing, and progressive weakness.
-All voluntary movement can cease due to the degeneration of the “upper and lower motor neurons” and muscle weakness.
-The parts of the body often spared in ALS are bowel, bladder, and eye control, as well as cognitive functioning.
+It is sometimes also referred to as Motor Neurone Disease (MND).
+It is a disorder of the motor neurons and leads to muscle spasticity and atrophy, difficulty with speaking and swallowing, trouble with breathing, and progressive weakness.
+All voluntary movement can cease due to the degeneration of the upper and lower motor neurons and muscle weakness.
+The parts of the body which are often spared in ALS are bowel, bladder, and eye control, as well as cognitive functioning.
 The autonomic nervous system and sensory nerves are also typically not affected.
 This means that ALS patients can still hear, see, smell, touch, and taste despite the degeneration in other areas of the body.

 While many factors are being explored in their links to ALS, there is new research that suggested that there may be a common cause to all of the variants of Lou Gehrig’s disease.
-Northwestern University researchers have found that patients with inherited and non-inherited ALS share an “inability of a protein system (ubiquilin2) to repair the nerve cells that tell the muscles what to do”.
-When ubiquilin2 doesn’t do its job, then damaged proteins build up in the spinal cord and brain.
-These accumulated proteins look like “twisted balls of yarn”.3
+Northwestern University researchers have found that patients with inherited and non-inherited ALS share the presence of a defect in a protein system (ubiquilin2) which leaves the system unable to repair any damage done to the nerve cells which tell the muscles what to do.
+When ubiquilin2 is unable to perform this type of important function, then damaged proteins are left unchecked to build up in the spinal cord and brain.
+These accumulated proteins are described as looking like twisted balls of yarn.3

 Treatment and Support

 There is no cure or treatment of ALS that can reverse or stop the disease.
-There is only one medication, riluzole, that can slow the progression of ALS.
-Patients can also have support therapies to help them maintain some independence and “prolong survival”.4 Teams of health care professionals that can support ALS patients include physical, speech, and occupational therapists, nutritionists, and hospice care.
-Various medications can be prescribed by physicians to ease symptoms, and pharmacists can assist in monitoring drug interactions.
-Some exercises, such as walking, stationary cycling, and swimming can help, as can range of motion stretches and exercises.
-Patients may also require a BIPAP machine or other respiratory assistance, or even a tracheostomy (a breathing tube inserted into the windpipe).5
+There is only one medication, riluzole, that can slow the inevitable progression of ALS.
+Patients can also have support therapies to help them maintain some independence for as long as physically possible and “prolong survival”.4 The teams of health care professionals that can support ALS patients include those who have been professionally trained as physical, speech, and occupational therapists, nutritionists, and hospice care.
+Physicians might prescribe various medications to ease symptoms.
+Pharmacists can assist in monitoring drug interactions to make sure that no medications that the patient is taking interact in a manner where they would work badly each other.